Who received a Galleri® test

 Additional information will be recorded about diagnostic tests and cancer treatments given.

-Who will get a Galleri test
+Who gets a Galleri test

 When you joined the trial, a computer randomly put you in the test or control group.
 This was like the computer flipping a coin- you had a 50:50 chance of being in either group.